 My Root Cause Recommendations

-To address these goals, I focus on dietary and lifestyle interventions, as well as adding the support of key nutrients and supplements such as digestive enzymes.
+To address these goals, I focus on dietary and lifestyle interventions, as well as adding the support of key nutrients and supplements, like digestive enzymes.

 Dietary and Lifestyle Recommendations

-- Remove food sensitivities: Food sensitivities such as gluten have been linked to gastric motility and gallbladder issues, and can be a trigger for Hashimoto’s.
+- Remove food sensitivities: Sensitivities to foods such as gluten, have been linked to gastric motility and gallbladder issues, and can be a trigger for Hashimoto’s.
 I always recommend removing common food sensitivities such as gluten and dairy as an initial step to feeling better.
 You may want to consider an elimination diet to help identify your specific trigger foods.

 - Be mindful of fats.
-While fats are essential to our survival and we never want to be on a “fat free” diet, we may need to be mindful of eating them in our initial healing stages.
+While fats are essential to our survival and we never want to be on a “fat-free” diet, we may need to be mindful of eating them in our initial healing stages, and always supplement with enzymes while eating them.
 I suggest eating healthier fats to start, and as you improve upon your issues with fat malabsorption, you can reintroduce others.
 Note that gallstones have been associated with diets high in sugar, as well as with saturated fats — and this is especially true if we can’t digest them.

 - Add medium chain triglycerides (MCTs) to the diet: MCTs are a form of fat that are more easily digested and absorbed.
 Coconut oil is a great source of MCTs!